wallscavesurvey/walls/doc/WallsMap_ReadMe.txt

 * Build 06/20/2014

-1) Automatic field intialization for new or relocated point features can now occur when the point is covered by any one of several polygon shapefiles -- for example, a set of geologic map layers when the field contains a geologic unit name or abbreviation.
+1) Automatic field initialization for new or relocated point features can now occur when the point is covered by any one of several polygon shapefiles -- for example, a set of geologic map layers when the field contains a geologic unit name or abbreviation.
 Previously only a single polygon layer could be used to initialize a given field.
 In the Help file see Export Operations | Template File Format |
 Controlling a Field's Behavior | Location-dependent Initialization.

-2) Location-dependent intitialization now works as expected for unlocated features.
+2) Location-dependent initialization now works as expected for unlocated features.

 * Build 05/05/2014